tfabris/BlueGigaEmpeg/README.txt

 Variables in the Arduino sketch:

-There are several flag variable in the BlueGigaEmpeg.ino sketch file, defined at the top of the code, which can be modified if you need them when debugging.
+There are several flag variables in the BlueGigaEmpeg.ino sketch file, defined at the top of the code, which can be modified if you need them when debugging.
 Change them as you see fit, and re-upload the sketch to the Arduino.
 Remember to change them back to their default values when you are done debugging, as